wilsonism/geo702/syllabus.md

 ### Be honest.

-This course, if successful, will expose you to a variety of concepts and techniques.
+This course, if successful, will expose you to a variety of concepts.
 You are expected to draw upon these various ideas, but you must be transparent and honest about your use of these ideas.
 Please get help if you’re uncertain about this expectation!
 Per university policy, students shall not plagiarize, cheat, or falsify or misuse academic records.
 Students are expected to adhere to University policy on cheating and plagiarism in all courses.
 The minimum penalty for a first offense is a zero on the assignment on which the offense occurred.
 If the offense is considered severe or the student has other academic offenses on their record, more serious penalties, up to suspension from the university may be imposed.

 Plagiarism and cheating are serious breaches of academic conduct.
 Each student is advised to become familiar with the various forms of academic dishonesty as explained in the **Code of Student Rights and Responsibilities**.
 Complete information can be found at the following website: http://www.uky.edu/Ombud.
 A plea of ignorance is not acceptable as a defense against the charge of academic dishonesty.
 It is important that you review this information as all ideas borrowed from others need to be properly credited.